whoyouwith91/BayesianLearning/README.md

 # BayesianLearning
-This repository is used to study Bayesian Staticts, Bayesian Machine Learning and Bayesian Deep Learning.
+This repository is used to study Bayesian Statistics, Bayesian Machine Learning and Bayesian Deep Learning.